K+S investors see Potash Corp deal within reach despite rebuff

 As part of a deal, however, Potash could seek to bring forward the sunset phase of K+S’s two most depleted and most expensive mines in Germany, and replace some of the German potash shipped to Brazil with North American volumes.

-About 20 percent of K+S’s fertilizer products go to South America.
+About 20 percent of K+S’s fertiliser products go to South America.
 Brazil, by far the largest market in the region, relies on Germany for 13 percent of its potash imports.